 Scanning a simple, straightforward table might seem like an easy thing to do for anyone with some scanning experience, and an easy enough challenge even for someone new to the job.
-But anyone who knows their way around a scanner would also tell you that a table both shiny and full of intricate designs, including carved out spaces and fine lines, would present a far greater challenge.
+But anyone who knows their way around a scanner will also tell you that a table both ultra shiny and full of intricate designs, including carved out spaces and fine lines, would present a far greater challenge.
 With Artec Studio 15’s HD mode, such advanced surfaces are no big deal, however, and this table was scanned easily and without incident (or spray!).

 To capture this modern table 3D model, Artec Eva was used.
 Perfect for an object of this size, Eva needed little help in capturing the table in its full form.
-Rather than having to apply a spray to the table’s shiny exterior, three pieces of tape were used to help with registration – that’s an especially note-worthy task for metal surfaces.
+Rather than having to apply a spray to the table’s super shiny exterior, three pieces of tape were used to help with registration – that’s an especially note-worthy task for metal surfaces.
 Have a look at each angle of this 3D model and notice how well everything has been captured – from its finest details to its texture, its ornamental design, and its altogether exquisite appearance.
 Zoom in for a closer look!

 Under Creative Commons license v4, attribution to Artec 3D and a link back to our website is all you need to use this 3D model for free.